Making the most of your EPC assessment

 The following are common documents sometimes needed in order to age or spec any works carried out on your property appropriately.
 These can be provided either on the day (I can take photos of them), or via email.

-The date of any extension or loft conversion (and therefor the building regs that applied when the work was carried out) is very important, so a Building Regulations certificate of completion is the required document for this.
+The date of any extension or loft conversion (and therefor the building regulations that applied when the work was carried out) is very important, so a Building Regulations certificate of completion is the required document for this.

 The specifications for any retrofitted insulation, if it can’t otherwise be observed/measured, is also useful.
 Loft insulation (joist) can be observed/measured, but floor or internal/external wall insulation generally cannot, so documentary evidence is required on these occasions.
 If nothing is available immediately, then a letter from the builder who carried out the work is an option.
 I can advise on this.